lucidworks/connectors-sdk-resources/java-sdk/connectors/security-filtering-connector/README.md

 **Note the SOME-NAME___N document id naming convention of Access Control documents.
 N represents the shard#.
 When the collection has a single shard, N will be 0 e.g. _user1___0_.**

+##  Fields of Access Control Documents
+Observe the following fields of groups and users:
+- Since there are copies of each Access control object per shard, they each have different doc-id.
+The values of *_lw_acl_ss* is the logical id which represents all the copies as a single entity.
+- The *inbound_ss* value is the hierarchy graph edge - it points to the children nodes in the hierarchy.
+Look, for example at the *_lw_acl_ss* value of
+  _group2_.
+It contains _user1_, _user2_ and group2.
+As you can see, the group points to its members and to itself in order to make trimming function work correctly.
+- shard_s points to the shard id of this copy.

 ## Security trimming stage (Query time)
 After the connector run, the documents are ready for testing query security trimming.
 Configure the GST stage at the `Query Workbench -> Add a Stage` tab: